 Worth getting out of bed for

 This is a location worth requesting a wake-up call for: you’ll need plenty of time to explore the tourist-magnets on your doorstep: the V&A, the Natural History Museum, the Science Museum and the Royal Albert Hall.
-Kensington Palace and Hyde Park (where you can also visit the Serpentine Gallery) are also close by.
+Kensington Palace and Hyde Park (where you can also visit the Serpentine Galleries) are also close by.
 There's stellar shopping, too, with Knightsbridge and Kensington High Street nearby – so you can get Harrods ticked off your shopping-to-do list.
 It's only a short Tube ride into the centre of London, if you want to catch a show in the West End or explore Covent Garden's boutiques and markets.
+In nearby Chelsea, buy high-end wares along the historic King's Road and around Sloane Square, stop into the Saatchi Gallery, then head south to stop and smell the daisies (and the other flora) in the Chelsea Physic Garden.

 The most effective method of looking young is to be photographed in front of a tyrannosaurus.
 A bunch of dinosaur bones certainly puts wrinkles into perspective.
 Which is why I like hanging out in museums.
 One of the best things about the Ampersand Hotel is its location, a stroll away from the Natural History, the Science and the Victoria and Albert museums.
 The Royal Albert Hall is also in the neighbourhood, which means that you can just absorb intellectualism and culture just by osmosis.
 (Boys, take note.
 The brain of course, is the only place where size does count.
 I do so love a man with a big, throbbing organ.)
 We have Prince Albert to thank for South Kensington’s monopoly of museums: in the mid 19th century, Albie put the profits from crowd-pleasing 1851 Great Exhibition towards enhancing the area’s cultural assets, resulting in a tract of land that’s veritably stuffed with exhibits.
 Now the area has another treasure: the Ampersand.